Learning Topology-Aware Implicit Field for Unified Pulmonary Tree Modeling with Incomplete Topological Supervision: Experiments and Results

 In TopoField, the number of surface points is set to $N_s=25$k, which sufficiently preserves the global topology of the pulmonary tree and the locations of structural disconnections.
 The number of skeleton points is set to $N_k=6$k for airway data and increased to $N_k=10$k for the more complex artery and vein structures.
 Both surface and skeleton features are embedded in a $d=64$ dimensional space.

-For the Super-Point Descriptor, the neighborhood size is fixed to $r=2$, and in the Surface-to-Skeleton Attention module, each surface point attends to its $K=8$ nearest skeleton neighbors.
+For the Super-Point Descriptor, the neighborhood size is fixed to $r=2$.
+In the Surface-to-Skeleton Attention module, each surface point attends to its ($K=8$) nearest skeleton neighbors, which empirically balances computational efficiency and local skeleton-context aggregation.
 In the Tri-Plane Projection Encoder, the resolution of each projected feature map is set to $R=256$, with a channel dimension of 64.
+The tri-plane representation stores learned skeleton-aware features rather than raw 2D projections, and query points sample from three planes with positional encoding to reduce bifurcation ambiguity.
+We set $R=256$ to balance distal-branch detail preservation with memory and computational cost.
 The positional encoding of query points also has an output dimension of 64.

 For query sampling, the numbers of repair, labeling, and segmentation queries are all set to $Q_r=Q_l=Q_s=6$k.
 For repair queries, a sampling probability of $p=0.8$ is used, such that 80\% of queries are sampled near disconnections within a fixed radius of six times the corresponding branch radius.
 Under the weakly supervised setting, a \emph{single} additional disconnection is synthetically introduced on each corrupted tree using TopoBreak to provide implicit supervision.